Rokutann/nalist.el/README.md

 ## Documentation and Examples

-### nalist-init `(symbol alist &key shallow)`
+### nalist-init `(symbol alist &key alist-eval-once shallow)`

-Bind SYMBOL to ALIST if SHALLOW is non-nil, otherwise to a deep-copy of ALIST.
+Bind NAME to ALIST if SHALLOW is non-nil, otherwise to a deep-copy of ALIST.

+When ALIST is an expression generating different alists each time it’s called, setting the value of ALIST-EVAL-ONCE non-nil will ensure that it’s evaled just onece in this macro..

-(fn SYMBOL ALIST &key SHALLOW)
+(fn NAME ALIST &key ALIST-EVAL-ONCE SHALLOW)

 ```lisp
 (nalist-init nal-1 '((a . b) (c . d))) ;; => nal-1